melih-ucgun/monarch/README.md

 >
 > - **Use Ansible** if you are managing 1000 servers and don't care about "undoing" changes on a laptop.
 >
-> - **Use Monarch** if you want the stability of NixOS on your favorite distro (like CachyOS) with the ease of use of a Lego set.
+> - **Use Veto** if you want the stability of NixOS on your favorite distro (like CachyOS) with the ease of use of a Lego set.
 >

 ## 🚀 Key Features